UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart Sprinkler Controllers for Your Lawn

-Outdoor irrigation often accounts for a staggering percentage of residential usage, especially during the sweltering summer months.
+Outdoor irrigation often accounts for a staggering percentage of residential usage.
 Traditional timers indiscriminately dump water onto your lawn, even during a torrential downpour.
 Smart sprinkler controllers completely revolutionize this wasteful process.
 These intuitive devices connect directly to your home Wi-Fi and pull real-time local weather data.
 If rain is in the forecast or the soil is already adequately damp, the system automatically skips the scheduled watering session.
 This prevents damaging overwatering, protects your expensive landscaping, and stops you from wasting valuable resources on unnecessary yard maintenance.
-Look for EPA WaterSense labeled controllers to ensure maximum efficiency.

 Infographic showing tips to save money and water: taking 5-minute showers and fixing toilet leaks.